 To collect your computer's configuration files and save them to your Desktop, please press the "Start" button.

 After you press the "Start" button, the configuration files will be collected.
 This usually takes a few minutes.

-Please Note: The icon for the Supportinfo.zip may be different, depending on what Tool is used by your Computer (Windows, Winrar, 7zip, etc.).
+Please Note: The icon for the Supportinfo.zip may be different depending on what software your computer uses (Windows, Winrar, 7zip, etc.).

 That file will contain your system's configuration files, and it can help Elgato Support analyze your support case.